South Africa Parliament arson suspect appears in court | DW | 04.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The man faces five counts including arson and possession of an explosive device.
+The man faces five counts including two of arson.
 Meanwhile, firefighters said the blaze was back under control after strong winds had fanned the embers.

 The man accused of starting the massive fire at South Africa's Parliament denies all charges against him.